Marketing strategy.

 That’s harder than it sounds: it’s all too easy to bang on about how great your services are, without telling people which of their problems you’ll fix.
 And it’s focusing on fixing their problems that’ll present you as the trustworthy expert that you are, and that they need.

-My marketing process delivers marketing strategies rooted in four practical areas of research: your current situation, objectives, target audiences and the most suitable tactics to achieve your goals.
+My process delivers marketing strategies rooted in four practical areas of research: your current situation, objectives, target audiences and the most suitable tactics to achieve your goals.

 These areas then guide a pragmatic marketing plan that’s sized according to your available resources, financial considerations (realistic costs, your ROI expectations and budgets availability) and target metrics.